 Achievements

-- Flipped an Ohio Senate seat in 2024, defeating three-term incumbent Sherrod Brown
+- Won a high-profile statewide Senate race in 2024, defeating incumbent Sherrod Brown

 Controversies

-- Faced lawsuits tied to dealership practices and wage disputes; several matters settled 2015–2017
+- Faced lawsuits tied to dealership employment and wage disputes, including cases settled prior to his Senate campaign

 Top Donors